 How to tweet new posts of a website, specially useful for websites built with static generators like Jekyll.

-Based in the RSS feed generated by websites, feed a Twitter account with daily new blog posts.
+Based in the RSS feed generated by websites, feed a Twitter account with daily new blog posts with Bash and Python.

 This method is specially useful for websites that has been built with static site generators, like Jekyll for example, where they automatically publish a RSS feed with its new posts in each build.